Effective Strategies for Healthier Skin

 • Improve your insulin sensitivity or lower your insulin resistance.
 Fasting and low-sugar diets can do this.
 In this controlled study, those with insulin resistance had significantly worse acne.

 • Avoid heavy metals.
 In this study of women, acne sufferers had significantly higher blood levels of lead and copper.
-Common sources of lead include some cosmetics, high-mercury fish, unfiltered and contaminated tap water, old paint.
+Common sources of lead include cosmetics, high-mercury fish, unfiltered and contaminated tap water, and old paint.
 Regularly washing your hands, especially before eating, can help reduce the risk of ingesting heavy metals from contaminated surfaces.
 Some fast fashion retailers have been caught using lead in their clothing.

 • Avoid seed oils (also found in diet section).
 This study (chart below) found that individuals with acne have significantly higher levels of linoleic acid in their blood.
 The major dietary sources of linoleic acid are vegetable oils, nuts, seeds, meats, and egg.
 The study also showed that individuals with acne have significantly lower levels of six essential amino acids.
 If you are eating too little protein, this could be a factor in your skin problems.